gallofeliz/my-own-ip-camera/README.md

 ## Why not next

+- Improve UI with correct auth injected in URLs
 - Empty config for rtsp service, the main service will setup and update it
 - Various sizing for videos
   - With the same application with ffmpeg to publish to other path ?